Borrowing from hunter-gatherer cultures: a fresh living concept for longevity

 For most people, adopting a full-time hunter-gatherer lifestyle is not practical.
 But there are a few ways that anyone can benefit by emulating certain features.
 Here are a few tips to get you started:

-Keep it social.
 Our sedentary lifestyles and reliance on technology dramatically reduce one of the most enjoyable parts of hunter-gatherer physical activity: socializing.
-Researchers from the 2020 article warned not to underestimate the “power of play.”
+To address this, don’t underestimate the “power of play.”
 In other words, when you exercise, try to do so with friends and family.
 Doing this can not only reduce isolation—shown to be harmful for health—but can also turn exercise into something you look forward to, instead of a chore.

 Article sources open article sources